 Q: How is volume used in cooking?

 A: Volume is used extensively in cooking to measure ingredients.
-Recipes often specify amounts in units such as cups, tablespoons, and teaspoons.
-Accurate volume measurement is important for achieving the desired taste and texture in recipes.
+That's why recipes often specify amounts in units such as cups, tablespoons, and teaspoons.
+Accurate volume measurement is important for achieving the desired taste and texture in recipes That alone is useful..

 -